ioccc-src/winner/1991/westley/README.md

 move and the computer's move added.
 Recompile THIS program (using the same compile line) and repeat until the game is finished.

-If the computer wins, the "straight face" in the upper right-hand corner ":-|" will change into a happy face ":-)".
+If the computer wins, the "straight face" in the upper right-hand corner, ":-|", will change into a happy face, ":-)".
 If it is a draw, the face does not change.
-If the computer loses, the board is blanked and the face changes into a sad face ":-(".
+If the computer loses, the board is blanked and the face changes into a sad face, ":-(".
 If this happens, the blank board should replace the original program; the computer changes its play and will continue to do so until it no longer loses games.

 If you want a program that never loses, simply replace the string